-Face Masks: Not Enough Are Made In America To Deal With Coronavirus
+Not Enough Face Masks Are Made In America To Deal With Coronavirus

 Mike Bowen's been a very busy man.
-Insanely busy.

 He's executive vice president of Texas-based Prestige Ameritech, one of the few manufacturers of respirators and surgical face masks still making them in the United States.